-Many other works, too, combine geometric and texture/color information to disambiguate reconstruction [WC08, KDSK10, ON11, ASC13].
+tion [WC08, KDSK10, ON11, ASC13, ZL14].
 Kleber et al. [KDSK10], for instance, use a shape matching algorithm based on features extracted from shape, marble texture, thickness of marble fragments, and location at the excavation, to reassemble the Ephesos marble plates.